 - What equipment requires regular (or preventative) maintenance?

 - I need help troubleshooting a problem with my equipment.

 - What are the advantages of a programmable thermostat?

 - What type of filter should I use?
 And how often should I replace it?

-- Why can’t I find the correct size furnace filter at my local home improvement store for my Bryant Brand Equipment?
+- Why can’t I find the correct size furnace filter at my local home improvement store for my Lennox Brand Equipment?

-- Where can I get parts for my Bryant equipment?
+- Where can I get parts for my Lennox equipment?

-- Which Bryant equipment will best fit my home?
+- Which Lennox equipment will best fit my home?

 - What does my warranty cover?

 - What is the life expectancy of my unit?